Rohitdas07x/health-sage/README.md

 What should I ask my doctor about this report?
 ```

-The chatbot is designed to provide answers based on the information extracted from the uploaded report.
+The chatbot provides answers based on information extracted from the uploaded report.

 ---